XiaoxueLeng00/xiaoxueleng00.github.io/_pages/about.md

 # 📑 Projects

-## **How Generating Gestures Improve Children’s Memory on Route Information?**
+## 1️⃣ **How Generating Gestures Improve Children’s Memory on Spatial Information?**
-- Explored the impact of gesture production on children’s memory on route information.
+- Explored the impact of gesture production on children’s memory on spatial information.
-- Investigated the Representational Mapping Hypothesis, examining how different types of gestures facilitate recall of location and route information among young children.
+- Investigated the *Representational Mapping Hypothesis*, examining how different types of gestures facilitate recall of location and route information among young children.
 - Conducted two experiments with a total of 168 4- and 5-year-old children and analyzed data.
 - Findings showed that producing gestures improved children’s memory, with pointing gestures enhancing location memory and directional and tracing gestures boosting route memory.
 - Currently drafting a manuscript for publication.

+## 2️⃣ **No Need for Webcams with Synchronous Online Learning**
+- Investigated the impact of teachers’ and students’ webcam use on synchronous online learning.
+- Collected data from 33 college students, and recorded videos of learning processes.
+- Applied motion energy analysis to examine students' movement and utilized FaceReader to assess emotional responses.
+- Findings suggested students performed better when the instructor turned off the webcam and felt happier when they turned off the webcam.
+- Reviewed and edited the manuscript submitted to a journal.

 # 🎖 Honors and Awards
 *Received at Central China Normal University*